pantographe/view_component-form/README.md

 end
 ```

-For more complexe components you could use [`rspec-html-matchers` gem](https://github.com/kucaahbe/rspec-html-matchers).
+For more complex components, we recommend the [`rspec-html-matchers` gem](https://github.com/kucaahbe/rspec-html-matchers).

 ## Development